peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 The scope of the Message Level Response is:

 1. The Message Level Response uses BIS Message Level Response 3.0 (see this link for the [Peppol business documentation](https://docs.peppol.eu/poacc/upgrade-3/profiles/36-mlr/).
 The technical UBL message used is ApplicationResponse.
 See paragraph 5 for the message definition.
-2. The Message Level Response is sent by the customer AP (C3) on behalf of the customer (C4) to the supplier (C1) but can be handled by the supplier AP (C2) conform standard Peppol exchange mechanisms (including use of SML and SMP) and always refers to the envelop of the business document sent by the supplier.
+2. The Message Level Response is sent by the customer AP (C3) on behalf of the customer (C4) to the supplier EndpointId (C1) and always refers to the envelop of the business document sent by the supplier conform standard Peppol exchange mechanisms (including use of SML and SMP).
+Though the supplier EndpointId is used for routing, the document MUST at least be processed by the supplier AP (C2).
+As it is the supplier AP's responsibility to validate business documents before sending it to the customer AP, receiving an MLR could mean that the supplier AP failed to execute this responsibility.
-3. When publishing MLR support in your SMP the record should point to the sending AP, meaning that the supplier sending AP (C2) will receive the Message Level Response to match it to the Transaction ID of the sent document.
+3. When publishing MLR support for a supplier in your SMP the record should point to the sending AP, meaning that the supplier sending AP (C2) will receive the Message Level Response to match it to the Transaction ID of the sent document.
 4. The following errors are within the scope for a negative/rejecting Message Level Response:
  	* XML schema validation error.
 	* Standard Compliance violations (e.g. empty elements not being allowed by UBL 2.1).
 	* Validation error of type fatal error.
 	* Validation error of type warning.
 Warnings alone must NOT cause rejection of the business document (but they may be reported in addition to fatal errors).
 	* Wrong version of business document if not detected during transport (Will be handled like validation error of type fatal error).
 5. Should not be used to indicate delivery failures between C3 and C4.
 This can be a motivation to start using the invoice response to get information about the delivery to C4.

-This topic will be discussed within an OpenPeppol workgroup.
+> The topic mentioned in bullet 5 should be discussed within an OpenPeppol workgroup.

 #### 3.2.2 Response and status codes